 I like to use a simple stationery so I can add my own embellishments and make something truly unique.

 Aim for a high-quality card stock or paper like Crane & Co. stationery sets.
 They have simple borders and embellishments, so they don’t interfere with doodles and hand lettering, which I like to add myself.
 I also prefer a bold ink; Faber Castell is one I use daily for my bullet journal, and they do beautifully on letters as well.
 The bold ink makes a nice contract against the page.

 I don’t always have time to do my own artwork, so I keep some printed stationeries and notecards on hand.
 Studio Oh! makes adorable printed notecards that always look so friendly to me.
 The Winrase stationery caught my eye because it comes with brown and black paper, which vaguely reminds me of a farmer’s market: chalkboard signs and paper bags.
 I love the idea of putting together a chalkboard letter with bright white ink, and brown envelopes.

 Companies like Goulet Pens, and Jet Pens, also stock thousands of items that will put your letters at the top of the stack.
 You can choose stationery, envelopes and liners, ink colors, stickers, doodle with your favorite colored ink, and use special seals to give your letters an extra personal touch.
 Pinterest is full of ideas for creating envelopes with unique materials and embellishments.

-No matter what you write or who receives your letters, handwritten letters are sure to strengthen your personal relationships and give you creative satisfaction.
-Enjoy!
+No matter what you write or who receives your letters, handwritten letters still hold relevance in the modern world.

 I want to hear from you!
 How do you use handwriting in your everyday life?
-What are your best experiences with handwritten mail?
+What are your best experiences with sending handwritten letters?